Tire Cost Analysis(Lea en español)

 Tire traction, treadwear and rolling resistance are determining factors, too.
-So much so that the State of California and the U.S. National Highway Traffic Safety Administration are currently developing new tire rating standards that will better communicate tire capabilities to help consumers make more informed decisions about the tires they might purchase.
+So much so that the U.S. National Highway Traffic Safety Administration is currently developing new tire rating standards that will better communicate tire capabilities to help consumers make more informed decisions about the tires they might purchase.

 For many, the initial purchase price is first and foremost on their mind, though.
 But sometimes drivers can actually spend less by paying more.